celebrity

 ADVERTISEMENT

-So, what happened in the previous court ruling?
+So, what happened in the previous court rulings?

 Perry's lawyers initially challenged the claim, prompting Taylor to share a YouTube video asking Perry to allow them both to 'live their dreams'.
 Perry's team later withdrew their opposition and Taylor's trademark was granted.

-Years later, Perry used her name to sell merchandise while on tours to Australia in 2014 and 2018.
+Years later, Perry used her name to sell merchandise while on tour in Australia, in 2014 and 2018.

 In 2019, Taylor initiated legal proceedings against Perry for trademark infringement, claiming 'Katy Perry' is 'substantially identical or deceptively similar' to 'Katie Perry'.
 She says this came off the back of people seeing 'Katy Perry' branded clothes in stores like Target.